MaanasPeri23/Happy-News/README.md

-# Gumba Project (deployed for alpha users)
+# Gumba Project (deployed with 2 active alpha users)
 Gumba Project is an iOS app built with SwiftUI that combines two main features: a dog image gallery and a news feed.
 This project showcases various skills in iOS development, including SwiftUI, API integration, data modeling, third-party library usage, and natural language processing.
-This project helped understand more front-end IOS concepts than my other Swift Projects, and I hope to continue expanding my skillsets on SwiftUI as well as IOS development as a whole.
+This project helped me understand more front-end IOS concepts than my other Swift Projects, and I hope to continue expanding my skillsets on SwiftUI as well as IOS development as a whole.

 ## Features